ag-grid/ag-grid-figma-design-system/.github/ISSUE_TEMPLATE/figma_DS.md

 ---
 name: AG Grid Figma Design System
 about: Suggest an idea or report a bug for the AG Grid Figma Design System
-title: 'AG Grid Figma Design System'
+title: AG Grid Figma Design System
-labels: 'Figma design system'
+labels: ''
-assignees: 'Mark Durrant'
+assignees: ''

 ---